x-bow/proof-of-existence/README.md

   ```
   $ npm install
   ```
-*  To run local instance of the application, run:
+*  To start local instance of the application, run:
     ```
     $ npm start
     ```